 Anger is something we feel when we realize the loss is upon us and there isn’t much we can do about it.
 Our child is really done with us.
 Our marriage is really over.
 Remember those feelings mentioned earlier in this article?
 Rejection, abandonment, guilt, shame, betrayal, feeling like a failure.
 These are none of the feelings any of us want to have and when we have them, we feel especially vulnerable.
 So, we morph these feelings into anger.
 Because when we feel anger, we feel in control, we feel powerful, we feel safe, and we feel justified.

 So Jonathan arose from the table in fierce anger, and ate no food the second day of the month, for he was grieved for David, because his father had treated him shamefully.
 1 Samuel 20:34 NKJV

 Just prior to this verse, Jonathan had pled for David’s life and Saul responded by hurling a spear at Jonathan confirming for Jonathan that Saul was intent on killing David.
 So what feelings were behind Jonathan’s anger?
 The Bible doesn’t say, but maybe he experienced rejection.
 Sometimes when we have a very strong personal conviction that is part of our core (the Bible is clear that Jonathan did not believe Saul should kill David) and our belief is rejected by a loved one, we can feel personally rejected.
 Did he feel shame?
 Maybe.
 We can certainly feel shame when a loved one behaves in the horrible way that Saul did.
 Betrayal?
 Maybe.
 He may have felt that Saul betrayed the friendship that Jonathan had with David.
 Helplessness?
 Probably.
-Jonathan was coming to terms with how little he could do if Saul was determined to kill David.
+Saul determined that he would kill David, and Jonathan was coming to terms what how little he could do.

 The fourth stage is depression